devronithomas/scrapper/README.md

 - Run the py file `scrapper.py`
 - When prompted enter the following
    - Search term preferably `Samsung mobile or Apple mobiles`
    - Expected number of products in the result.
-For default press `Enter` default value is 10.
+For default enter `0` default value is 10.
 Max value is 72.
   - Provide a value in between `0-4` to sort the product listing on the webpage.
 Sort by relevance is set to default.
      > * 0 = Low to High
      > * 1 = High to Low